 St. Michael’s confirmation ministry is a journey of self-discovery, deepening faith, and building authentic relationships with other youth and trusted adults in the congregation.

-The two years of confirmation (grades 8-9) are a time of learning and preparation for the Affirmation of Baptism (Confirmation service) in the fall of their sophomore year, when young people claim for themselves the faith in which they were baptized.
+The three years of confirmation (grades 7-9) are a time of learning and preparation for the Affirmation of Baptism (Confirmation service) in the fall of their 10th grade year, when young people claim for themselves the faith in which they were baptized.

 Our confirmation ministry is designed to help young people understand that they live each day in the embrace of God's grace and love for them.